ProjectOpenSea/shipyard-example-project/README.md

 [Shipyard](https://github.com/ProjectOpenSea/shipyard) is a Forge template for smart contract development.

-This repository is a basic example of how to use shipyard, along with [an accompanying tutorial](shipyardDocs/exampleNFTTutorial/Overview.md) for getting set up.
+This repository is a basic example of how one might use Shipyard, along with [an accompanying tutorial](exampleNFTTutorial/Overview.md) for getting set up.

+The idea is to clone this repo, play around with it a bit, take a pass through the tutorial, and discard it for a clean start with [Shipyard](https://github.com/ProjectOpenSea/shipyard).
+In other words, start with `git clone git@github.com:ProjectOpenSea/shipyard-example-project.git`, but once familiar with the patterns, be ready to `forge init --template projectopensea/shipyard` from scratch.
+More detail on that later.

 ## Installation

-Shipyard requires Foundry.
+Both Shipyard and this tutorial require Foundry.
 You can find specific install instructions [here](https://book.getfoundry.sh/getting-started/installation#using-foundryup).

 But most likely, you can install Foundry with the following commands: